splynx/docs/files/en/crm/dashboard/dashboard.md

 CRM Dashboard
 ===
-The CRM dashboard gives us an overview of our sales activities in regards to prospective leads.
+The CRM dashboard provides an overview of all sales activities regarding to prospective customers.

+The dashboard represents progressive and interactive data statistics for each contributing headers.
+You can see total amounts of deals and quotes with a estimated total revenue, as well as, the number of leads for the current administrator and all leads within the system.

-Here we can see the directory boards - My leads, My quotes, My deals, all leads which will direct you to the appropriate sections.
+Each section is represented here by appropriate format.
+My leads, My quotes, My deals and all deals are represented by mean of informational box of totals and consists of links which directs you to the respective sub-module.

+Other summarized information regarding activities on the system and progression in stages of leads are represented by means of the following:

-A pie chart - **My leads by stages** - displays the various stages of the logged in administrator's leads in the system.
+A pie chart for the **My leads by stages** section - which displays the various stages of the current administrator's leads in the system.
+A legend for the different stages and the color thereof on the chart is provided as descriptions for each stage.

-The **Recent Activities** stream shows us live information of changes to the leads in the system.
+A table for the  **Recent Activities** section - representing live information of all actions applied to the leads in the system.

 ![CRM Dashboard](CRM_dashboard.jpg)

-In the **Leads Info** section we can see a tabulated breakdown of the quotes vs deals and their amounts.
+A table for the **Leads Info** section - tabulates a breakdown of the quotes vs deals and the number thereof as well as the total revenue it may generate.

-In the last table - **Upcoming follow-ups** we can see all reminder notifications set in the leads information page.
+A table for the **Upcoming follow-ups** - displays reminder notifications configured for each lead in their information page.

 ![CRM Dashboard Extended](CRM_dashboard1.jpg)